Wolfgang Tichy

 git clone https://github.com/nmeshsource/nmesh.git

-Copy the file MyConfig into the newly created nmesh directory.
+For a minimal configuration, copy this MyConfig file into the newly created nmesh directory.

 cd nmesh